rdwinter2/standards/Ownership.md

     be simple and safe.
-Should a natural use case arise for a piece of software, and we find ourselves reticent to implement - this is a sign that our software has missed its mark and should be refactored to support natural extension;
+Should a natural use case arise for a piece of software, and we find ourselves reticent to implement - this is a sign that our software has missed its mark and should be refactored to support natural extension.

 ## Kaizen - learning from failure

 When a failure occurs and after we have restored stability, we take the time to:

-  - identify other parts of the system with similar characteristics, refactoring all software matching the failure pattern before that software can fail in the same way.
+  - Identify other parts of the system with similar characteristics, refactoring all software matching the failure pattern before that software can fail in the same way.

-  - internalizing the core learnings and incorporating those learnings into future software development.
+  - Internalizing the core learnings and incorporating those learnings into future software development.

 ## Production support